• Skip to primary navigation

 • Math

-Drip Paint Pumpkin Fall Activity for Kids
+Drip Paint Pumpkins: Fall Activity for Kids

-A pumpkin sits on top of a cup and in the center of a giant baking sheet.
+A drip paint pumpkin sits on top of a cup and in the center of a giant baking sheet.
 A child is dripping paint on the pumpkin and the tray is filled with color for this fall activity for kids.

 We watched the pink paint ooze into the yellow to make a cheerful tangerine.